Audi TT Coupe (2014 - ) review

 Interested in buying Audi TT?

 The original Audi TT made its name on its ground-breaking design, so it’s perhaps a little surprising that the latest TT looks quite a lot like the Mk2 car it replaced.
 The relationship is particularly evident in the profile and the rear end.
 However derivative the styling, though, the TT is still a great-looking car, with lots of sharp-edged details to complement the flowing lines and prestige badge.
 All models get alloy wheels, a retractable rear spoiler, twin exhausts and xenon headlamps with LED running lights as standard, while sportier S line models have bigger wheels, sportier bumpers and skirts, plus swooshy LED indicators that look really cool.
+The top-of-the-range Black Edition adds an extra-snazzy alloy wheel design and privacy glass, as well as black highlights to the grille, bumpers and door mirrors.

 You’d expect any Audi, especially a posh one like the TT, to deliver a very plush interior.
 It doesn’t disappoint, either.
 The materials and the fit and finish are simply gorgeous, giving the cabin just as much glamour as the outside.
 It has a very high-tech feel as well, with air-con dials built into the air vents, and a huge digital display behind the steering wheel that displays all the infotainment menus as well as the regular instruments.
 However, while it’s great to look at thanks to sharp graphics, it’s not so great to use due to confusing menus and an operating system that’s not very intuitive.
 That said, the low-slung driving position is spot on and has plenty of adjustment, and all-round visibility is pretty good.